schneemaier/yacam/README.md

 2. Bash http server for basic configuration
 3. AP mode for initial configuration of the WIFI conntion
 4. Single config file
+5. Uses the install as the stock firmware (demo.bin).
+The camera can be reflashed to stock as long the major partitions are not erase where the assigned mac address and the wyze secutiry kays are stored.

 ## Differences from openmiko